Use of data from this server

 8.2.
 The Licensor, as well as ECMWF, exclude all warranties, conditions, terms, undertakings, obligations whether express or implied by statute including but not limited to the implied warranties of satisfactory quality and fitness for a particular purpose or otherwise to the fullest extent permitted by law.

 Neither the Licensor nor ECMWF will accept liability for any damage, loss whether direct, indirect or consequential resulting from the Licensee’s use of the Copernicus Products.

 The Licensor may terminate this licence if the Licensee breaches its obligations under these terms.
 The Licensor may revise this Licence at any time and will notify the Licensee of any revisions.

 11.Arbitration Clause and Governing Law

 In the event of a dispute arising in connection with this License, the parties shall attempt to settle their differences in an amicable manner.
-If any dispute cannot be so settled, it shall be settled under the Rules of Conciliation and Arbitration of the International Chamber of Commerce by one arbitrator appointed in accordance with the said rules sitting in London, United Kingdom.
+If any dispute cannot be so settled, it shall be settled under the Rules of Arbitration of the International Chamber of Commerce by one arbitrator appointed in accordance with the said rules sitting in London, United Kingdom.
 The proceedings shall be in the English language.
 The right of appeal by either party to regular Courts on a question of law arising in the course of any arbitral proceedings or out of an award made in any arbitral proceedings is hereby agreed to be excluded.

 It is the intention of the parties that this License shall comprehensively govern the legal relations between the parties to the Licence, without interference or contradiction by any unspecified law.
 However, where a matter is not specifically covered by these terms or a provision of the Licence terms is ambiguous or unclear, resolution shall be found by reference to the laws of England and Wales, including any relevant law of the European Union.